hackoregon/data-science-pet-containers/README.md

 -   `pull-postgis-raw.bash`: This script does
     `docker cp containers_postgis_1:/home/dbsuper/Raw`.
 That is, it
-    copies all the files from `/home/dbsuper/Raw` into `Raw` in your current directory, creating `Raw` if it doesn’t exist.
+    copies all the files from `/home/dbsuper/Raw` into `Raw` in your current directory, creating `Raw` if it doesn't exist.

-    I use this for transferring backup files for testing; I’ll create a database in the PostGIS container, create a backup in `/home/dbsuper/Raw` and copy it out to the host with this script.
-I create the backups in `Raw` instead of `Backups` so they don’t get automatically restored.
+    I use this for transferring backup files for testing; I'll create a database in the PostGIS container, create a backup in `/home/dbsuper/Raw` and copy it out to the host with this script.
+I create the backups in `Raw` instead of `Backups` so they don't get automatically restored.
 -   `push-amazon-raw.bash`: This is the next step - it copies `Raw` to `/home/dbsuper/Raw` in `containers_amazon_1` for restore testing.